Sowing wildflower seed in colder months

-The main reason for sowing in autumn is so you can get a spring show of wildflowers - as a later sowing will result in a later showing.
-Colder temperatures in autumn also help to kickstart your wildflower seeds germination, as they undergo a process called ‘stratification’.
-Our wildflower seeds are kept in cold conditions all year round, so this step is already complete.
+The main reason for sowing wildflowers in autumn is to get a spring show of wildflowers.
+Sowing the seeds later in the year will also result in a later showing next spring.
+Additionally, colder temperatures in autumn also help to kickstart your wildflower seeds germination thanks to a process called ‘stratification’.
+And since our wildflower seeds are kept in cold conditions all year round, this step is already complete.
 This means that if you do the prep work and if the temperatures are ideal, then you can expect success when you sow wildflowers in winter.

-However, some wildflower mixes do contain grass seed and they require temperatures of 8-10 degrees and above to germinate.
-We would recommend avoiding sowing mixes that contain grass if temperatures drop lower than 8-10 degrees where you are.
+Some wildflower mixes contain grass seed, and they require temperatures of 8-10 degrees and above to germinate.
+For this reason, we recommend you avoid sowing mixes containing grass if temperatures drop below 8-10 degrees.

-Clay soils can become very wet and marsh like during the winter making them difficult to work with / prepare.
+Clay soils can become very wet and marsh-like during the winter, making them difficult to work with and prepare.
 In addition, any seeds sitting in water for a long period of time will become saturated, will rot and may not germinate.
-If you have clay soils avoid sowing wildflower seed in winter and wait until they dry out and become easier to prepare.
-Avoid sowing wildflower mixes with grass unless temperatures are above 8-10 degrees.
-If your local area is experiencing frosts, frozen ground or snow this winter then also avoid sowing until the ground is warms up again - as soil will need to be loose to ensure good seed to soil contact.
+If you have clay soils then avoid sowing wildflower seed in winter.
+It would help if you waited until they dry out and become easier to prepare.

 In summary, if you want to sow wildflower seed in winter here's what you should consider:

 - Check the weather where you are - avoid sowing if frost or snow is forecast

 - Make sure you will be able to prep the area

 - Ensure that grass and weeds are removed and that your soil is not compacted